-Load sensing advanced power strips.
-This measure involves the purchase and installation of a new Tier 1 or Tier 2 load sensing advanced power strip in place of a power strip with no automated power shutoff function.
+Load sensing and interaction sensing advanced power strips.
+This measure involves the purchase and installation of a new Tier 1 or Tier 2 load sensing advanced power strip (APS) in place of a power strip with no automated power shutoff function in a home office or entertainment center.
+This measure can be directly installed or owner installed.
+Savings are based on the average load of a 6 plug strip.

-Tier 1 or Tier 2 qualified power strip with automated power shutoff capability
+Tier 1 or Tier 2 qualified power strip.

-One power strip
+One power strip.